-On Monday, 6th December 2010, at UN House in Moscow, Russia, the United Nations Development Programme (UNDP) Russia hosted the launch of the recently published Book “Environmental Finance and Socially Responsible Business in Russia: Legal and Practical Trends” (2010) edited by Fiona Mucklow and Wybe Douma.
+On Monday, 6 December 2010, at UN House in Moscow, Russia, the United Nations Development Programme (UNDP) Russia hosted the launch of the recently published book “Environmental Finance and Socially Responsible Business in Russia: Legal and Practical Trends” (2010) edited by Fiona Mucklow and Wybe Douma.

-In conjunction with the booklaunch, a roundtable took place, including presentations by Natalia Olofinskaya, UNDP Russia, Programme coordinator, Energy Efficiency & Environment; as well as by some contributors to the Book: Dr. Yuriy L. Maksimenko,HSE Principal, Basic Element Company, Moscow (Russia), formerly Executive/General Director at National Pollution Abatement Facility (NPAF) with comments about the NPAF; Dr. Alexey Kostin, former UNDP consultant, Executive Director at NGO "CSR - Russian Centre" provided an update on Corporate Social Responsibility (CSR) in Russia; and Michael Yulkin, CEO, CCGS (Climate Change Global Services LLC)/Director, Environmental Investment Center, Moscow, Russia, provided an informative update on climate change, Joint Implementation and the Kyoto Protocol in Russia.
+In conjunction with the book launch, a round table took place, including presentations by Natalia Olofinskaya, UNDP Russia, Programme coordinator, Energy Efficiency & Environment; as well as by some contributors to the book: Dr. Yuriy L. Maksimenko,HSE Principal, Basic Element Company, Moscow (Russia), formerly Executive/General Director at the National Pollution Abatement Facility (NPAF) with comments about the NPAF; Dr. Alexey Kostin, former UNDP consultant, Executive Director at NGO "CSR - Russian Centre" provided an update on Corporate Social Responsibility (CSR) in Russia; and Michael Yulkin, CEO, CCGS (Climate Change Global Services LLC)/Director, Environmental Investment Center, Moscow, Russia, provided an informative update on climate change, Joint Implementation and the Kyoto Protocol in Russia.